JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 MUD receivers that conform to this specification MUST support both formats.

 ### Plain URL
-The easiest method of transmitting MUD-URLs is using a plain text payload containing only the MUD-URL.
+The simplest method of transmitting MUD-URLs is using a plain text payload containing only the MUD-URL.
 While this method has the advantage of simplicity, it does not contain any additional information that could be used by a MUD receiver to authenticate the supplied MUD-URL.

 CoAP requests and responses that use this format MUST use the Content-Format option with the value corresponding to the "application/mud-url+plain" media type.